meghnakshk/Analytics-Portfolio/final-project-part-one.md

 # Outline
->Buildings account for 40% of the United States's carbon emissions, and appliances are the major contributors to carbon emissions in buildings.
+Buildings account for 40% of the United States's carbon emissions, and appliances are the major contributors to carbon emissions in buildings.
 Refrigerators are of great concern since they are connected to electric power 24 hours a day, year-round.
 Several households in the United States need to update their primary and secondary refrigerators that consume significant energy.
 Through a range of visualizations, this project shows the number of old refrigerators in the United States, their energy consumption and the need to update them.
 This story urges readers to surrender and replace their old refrigerators with energy-plus refrigerators and directs them to rebate programs proposed by the government.

-Text here...

 > A project structure that outlines the major elements of your story.
 Your Good Charts text talks about story structure in Chapter 8 - you should describe what you hope to achieve.
 Make sure the outline is detailed enough that we can see how you anticipate your story unfolding.
 You can incorporate your Story Arc from the in-class exercise along with your user stories and one sentence summary to make the topic even more clear.